roundcube/roundcubemail-helpdocs/en_US/addressbook/importexport.rst

 3. Choose where to save the exported .vcf file if prompted, otherwise check the "Downloads" folder on your computer for a file named "roundcube_contacts.vcf".

+The *Export* toolbar button offers the following two options:

+**Export all**
+    That's the default action of the button and will pack all contacts currently listed into the vcard file.

+**Export selected**
+    If there's one or more contacts selected in the list (do this by holding down the *Shift* or *Ctrl* keys of your keyboard while clicking individual contacts), this option will generate a .vcf file with only the selected contacts.